merken/Inspiron7586/README.md

 - VT for Direct I/O: **Disabled**
 - Wireless and Bluetooth: **ON**
 - Auto OS Recovery Threshold: **OFF**
-- CFG Lock: Disabled via modGRUBShell.efi, unable to do so in BIOS
+- CFG Lock: Disabled via `modGRUBShell.efi`, unable to do so in BIOS

-Details of the config.plist:
+Details of the config.plist in ProperTree:
 - Platform id: **0900A53E**
 - Device id: **A53E0000**
 - Please check the entire PciRoot(0x0)/Pci(0x2,0x0) section for more info regarding the U620 on Whiskey Lake